TerrificTable/php-playground/README.md

 # php-playground
 uh just some php cuz im learning it/learned it

+# Bin
+A list of some Operations and Datatypes within PHP

 # UID
 To get User Inputs (and saving them inside the URL)